scotws/crude65816/docs/MANUAL.md

 assign values to, say, the 65816 registers.

 The Crude Emulator current supports the following addition commands.
-Note that by Forth convention, a command that starts with a dot (".STATE") prints some information to the screen.
+Note that by Forth convention, a command that starts with a dot (for instance `.state`) prints some information to the screen.

         .direct         - print the Direct Page based on D register .stack          - print the 65816 stack if in emulated mode